-- MiVoice Business 9.2 is fully compatible with OIG 4.2. - The WSDL version used by an application cannot be more recent than the version of the Mitel OIG server.
+- MiVoice Business 9.3 is fully compatible with OIG 4.2 SP1. - The WSDL version used by an application cannot be more recent than the version of the Mitel OIG server.
 An application using a given version of WSDL files can communicate only with a Mitel OIG with the same version or newer.
-For example, when an application uses the WSDL files provided with Mitel OIG 4.2, the Mitel OIG server itself must be upgraded to Mitel OIG 4.2.
-The Mitel OIG version number must be equal to or greater than the WSDL file version used in the application. - Mitel recommends that applications use Mitel OIG 4.2 and MiVoice Business Release 9.2.
+For example, when an application uses the WSDL files provided with Mitel OIG 4.2 SP1, the Mitel OIG server itself must be upgraded to Mitel OIG 4.2 SP1.
+The Mitel OIG version number must be equal to or greater than the WSDL file version used in the application, i.e., 4.2. - Mitel recommends that applications use Mitel OIG 4.2 SP1 and MiVoice Business Release 9.3.